Year | Term 1 | Term 2 | Term 3 |

 ||

-Year 8 (9 week rotation) | Sonia Delaunay inspired project: - Researching information around a topic - Designing products to suit a theme - Developing and improving skills in textiles from those learnt in Year 7 - Producing a product for a specific theme - Developing independence in their learning - Use of knowledge organiser and testing of understanding |
+Year 8 (9 week rotation) | Pablo Picasso inspired project: - Researching information around a topic - Designing products to suit a theme - Developing and improving skills in textiles from those learnt in Year 7 - Producing a product for a specific theme - Developing independence in their learning - Use of knowledge organiser and testing of understanding |

 ||

-Year 9 (2 x 9 week rotations) | First 9 weeks (of an option subject chosen in Year 8) Skills and techniques used in textiles: Students will - Further develop their knowledge of Health and Safety - Learn about and practise a range of techniques that they could use to make a product in order to build up a portfolio of evidence - Evaluate the strengths and targets throughout the production of a range of different embellishment techniques - Investigate and attempt the nine heads method for fashion drawing - Further improve their independence when completing work in textiles Second 9 weeks (of an option subject chosen in Year 8) Product Production: Students will - Further develop skills learnt and practised in first rotation - Use skills developed in rotation 1 to independently manufacture a product - Independently manufacture a product using the techniques they learnt and practised in the first rotation - Increase and improve independent learning - Evaluate the strengths and weaknesses of their work throughout Work completed throughout the year will be used as GCSE evidence if they select textiles as an option in Year 10. |
+Year 9 (2 x 9 week rotations) | First 9 weeks (of an option subject chosen in Year 8) Skills and techniques used in textiles: Students will - Further develop their knowledge of Health and Safety - Learn about and practise a range of techniques that they could use to make a product in order to build up a portfolio of evidence - Evaluate the strengths and targets throughout the production of a range of different embellishment techniques - Investigate and attempt the nine heads method for fashion drawing - Further improve their independence when completing work in textiles Second 9 weeks (of an option subject chosen in Year 8) Product Production: Students will - Further develop skills learnt and practised in first rotation - Independently manufacture a product using the techniques they learnt and practised in the first rotation - Increase and improve independent learning - Evaluate the strengths and weaknesses of their work throughout Work completed throughout the year will be used as GCSE evidence if they select textiles as an option in Year 10. |

 ||